 Specializing in Strategic Planning as well as Board and Staff Leadership, Daniel has recently worked closely with the following organizations: Trinity Academy of Raleigh, JourneyMates, Major League Dad, Vets to Vets, Stars Behind Bars, Ship Community Outreach, Justice Matters, Invisible Girl Project, Refugee Hope Partners, North Raleigh Ministries, House of Hope, Rivercross, Jobs for Life, Wake Monarch Academy and many others.

 He holds a masters in Organizational Leadership from Columbia University and he currently serves on several Boards.
-Outside working with world changing organizations, the joys of Daniel’s life include spending his wife, their four kids, their farm, and traveling the world.
+Outside working with world changing organizations, the joys of Daniel’s life include spending time with his wife, their four kids, their farm, and traveling the world.

 Brad is a native North Carolinian who has been married to his wife Jennifer for 15 years.
 They have a 7-year-old daughter, Caroline.
 As Director of Implementation Services, Brad will be able to leverage his skills and experiences as a leader, administrator, developer of processes and systems, and achiever to serve our community well in this new role.
 He will lead the division of coaching and consulting which is purposed to help nonprofits take crucial steps toward organizational health and sustainability.
 Brad’s experience in leading a team and building relationships, his appreciation for the unique journey of each individual and organization, his ability to listen with understanding, and his servant spirit will be a blessing to the strategic consultants he leads and the nonprofits we serve.
 Brad joins us after a 19-year career in the university setting, specifically higher education and student affairs administration.